How to participate in WECG

 2. Sign Up

 Fill out the ARES membership form and the Whatcom County Emergency Worker form.
-Turn them in to the Membership coordinator at the monthly meeting.
+Turn them in to the Membership coordinator at the monthly meeting, or if that Coordinator is not there, to one of the board members (there’s usually one of us there).

 3. Get in contact